-The cubic spline selectivity option yields a common selectivity for the principal longline fisheries (LL 1-5) that attains full selectivity at age 13 quarters and has a considerably lower selectivity (0.40) for the oldest age classes (Figure 26).
-The fresh tuna fishery (LF 5) is estimated to have a higher selectivity for older fish than the principal longline fisheries.
+A common logistic selectivity function is estimated for the principal longline fisheries (LL 1-5) that attains full selectivity at age 15 quarters (Figure 26).
+The fresh tuna fishery (LF 5) is estimated to have a relatively similar selectivity to the principal longline fisheries, albeit skewed towards older fish.

 The associated purse-seine and baitboat fisheries have a high selectivity for juvenile fish, while the free-school purse-seine fishery selects substantially older fish.
-For the region 2 associated purse-seine fisheries, there are differences in the selectivities estimated for the three time intervals, while the selectivities for the free-school fisheries are more comparable over the three intervals (Figure 26).
+For the region 2 purse-seine fisheries, the selectivity of associated and unassociated sets was held constant over the three intervals (Figure 26).
+The selectivity of associated sets is relatively broad compared to the modal structure of the length frequency data.